tillhabersetzer/MEG-SCANS/README.md

 * Computation of auditory evoked fields (AEFs) based on chirp stimuli and a dipole fit of their N100m component.
 * Computation of cross-correlation functions between presented audiobooks and MEG recordings, including a null distribution of permuted audio.
-* Training of a decoder based on the audiobooks to infer speech intelligibility encoded in the MEG recordings (see: https://doi.org/10.1007/s10162-018-0654-z).
+* Training of a decoder based on the audiobooks to infer speech intelligibility encoded in the MEG recordings.

 MATLAB R2023a and the FieldTrip toolbox (https://www.fieldtriptoolbox.org/) were used for the analysis.